-I’ve done everything on a shoe-string budget, so aside from building the structure and filling it with sand, the cost to “furnish” the sandbox has been very minimal.
+All of the ideas you see here have been done on a shoe-string budget.
+Aside from the lumber and sand, the cost to “furnish” the sandbox has been very minimal.

 Seating and a work space:

-Similar to our water wall, this lots of learning and entertainment as the hooligans pour sand into the highest containers, and watch it filter down through the containers below.
+The sand wall provides lots of entertainment and opportunities for learning as the hooligans pour sand into the highest containers, and watch it filter down through the containers below.

 Replace plastic with the “real thing”: